 - Establish basic palliative care competencies for clinicians in all disciplines, specialties, and practice settings.

-- Work collaboratively with the Palliative Care Institute at WWU and others to develop a comprehensive approach to tending cultural change in our community.
+- Work collaboratively with the Palliative Care Institute at WWU and others to develop a comprehensive approach community education and activation.

 - Develop a coordinated approach to shorter term philanthropic funding of the recommendations while simultaneously exploring opportunities for piloting innovative care payments models.

-This work is on-going and we are pleased by the increased awareness throughout our community of the importance of advance care planning, palliative care services, and the knowledge that death is a natural part of the cycle of life.
+This work is on-going and we are pleased by the increased awareness throughout our community of the importance of supportive care for those with serious illness, advance care planning, palliative care services, and the knowledge that death is a natural part of the cycle of life.
 Our community and cultural responses related to living with serious illness and facing our own mortality or experiencing the death of loved ones continue to evolve.
-WAHA is committed to supporting this work as Whatcom County continues to be a state-wide leader in End-of-Life programs.
+WAHA is committed to supporting this work as Whatcom County continues to be a state-wide leader in serious-illness care and end-of-life programs.